CyberC4p0/dotfiles/README.md

 - Perl
 - Python
 - Shell
+*Note:* You will need to install the languages yourself with the exception of Java since in comes backed up on the installation script.

-## Running HTML Via Vim
+## Running HTML via Vim
 *Read only if you plan to run HTML on your system*

-You will need to uncomment either of the following HTML command mappings depending on which system you're on:
+You will need to uncomment either of the following HTML commands depending on which system you're on:

 ### Linux
 `"autocmd filetype html nnoremap <F9> :w<CR> :!clear<CR> :!google-chrome %<CR>`